ACEsuit/ACEhamiltonians.jl/docs/src/Getting_Started/Bases/Basis_Fitting.md

 # Perform the fitting operation
 # Here, solver is an optional field with default "LSQR" which
 # specifies the solver used to solve the least squares in fitting
-# Other possible choice are "ARD", "BRR", "RRQR" etc.
+# Other possible choice are "QR", "ARD", "BRR", "RRQR" etc.
 fit!(on_site_basis, on_site_data; solver = "LSQR")
 fit!(off_site_basis, off_site_data; solver = "LSQR")